Best places to PYO in Herts & Beds

 Grove Farm, Ivinghoe

-This is my go-to local for PYO – and not just for strawbs and raspberries but veg too.
-Right now you can get beetroot, onion, courgette, spinach and potatoes as well as redcurrants and blackcurrants – check the website before you go for what’s in season.
-The farm is celebrating its 40th anniversary this year and still going as strong as ever.
-They’re open Mon-Sat 10am-5pm and on Sundays from 9am-12 noon
+Ok, it might technically be in Bucks but as it’s on the border of Herts & Beds too, we’re calling it ours.
+This is my go-to local for PYO – and not just for red fruit, but veg too.
+Right now you can get onions and new potatoes as well as tayberries and blackcurrants – check the website before you go for what’s in season.
+The farm celebrated its 40th anniversary last year and still going as strong as ever.
+It’s open Mon-Sat 10am-5pm and on Sundays from 9am-12 noon